Muddeus/OOPS_Assignment_1/AssignmentQuestion.md

 ### 3. Define the following terms in relation to Git.
 Repository, Branch, Merge, Pull, Push,
 - Repository - A collection of information and files, uploaded to GitHub.
-- Branch - A seperate line of the repository, usually having atleast two seperate branches for developing and final.
+- Branch - A separate line of the repository, usually having at least two separate branches for developing and final.
 - Merge - To bring the contents of another branch into the current branch.
 - Pull - To download changes to the remote repo to your local version.
 - Push - To upload local changes to a remote repository.

 ### 4. If you are working at a company, which of their policies and procedures might relate to using version control systems such as Git.
+The company's policies revolving data retention and data protection may enforce using version control such as Git to store files.
+More specifically to the gaming environment, most companies would have policies to ensure you keep all of your work updated and saved on some sort of version control tool.

 ### 5. Merge conflicts can occur while using git.
 List merge tools or diff tools you can use to help you merge and deal with conflicts.
+- Visual Studio - Inside visual studio, there are tools to fix merge conflicts involving scripts where you can choose what to keep or delete, and also choose if you need to reset or revert at any point.
+- GitHub Desktop - Inside GitHub Desktop are similar tools allowing you to manage the repository and look at all files that have merge conflicts, and allowing you to choose what you need to keep or change.

 ### 6. In a merged source code file, how does Git let you know there is a conflict?
 It will show arrows pointing to and separating the two conflicting lines of code.